-The Munich-based non-profit patient association LeukaNET e.V. is looking for a Scientific Engagement Manager / Project Manager who will help manage and drive cancer patient engagement in initiatives like the EU HARMONY Alliance as well as scientific projects of the patient community in Chronic Myeloid Leukemia.
+The Munich-based non-profit patient association LeukaNET e.V. is looking for a Scientific Project Manager who will help manage and drive cancer patient engagement in the EU HARMONY Alliance initiative in the area of Big Data in hematology.
 Want to spend your life on something for a purpose?
 Check this out!

-Location: Munich (mainly home office, plus our office in Giesing)
+Location: Germany (mainly home office, occasionally in our office in Munich)

-The Scientific Engagement Manager / Project Manager will primarily be responsible for the management, engagement and content development by coordinating patient advocacy in the EU HARMONY Alliance (https://www.harmony-alliance.eu):
+The Project Manager will primarily be responsible for the management, engagement and content development by coordinating patient advocacy in the EU HARMONY Alliance (https://www.harmony-alliance.eu):